AcalaNetwork/truffle-tutorials/EVM/README.md

       it("should revert when trying to publish 0x0 contract", async function () {
         await truffleAssert.reverts(
           instance.publishContract(NULL_ADDRESS, { from: deployer }),
-          "EVM: the contract_address is the zero address" );
+          "EVM: the contractAddress is the zero address" );
       });